seanpstanley/hue-dat-boy/README.md

 **Website:** [Hue Dat Boy](https://huedatboy.com/)

 Hue Dat Boy is a color contrast checker built with Next.js, Tailwind CSS, and shadcn.
-It helps designers, developers, and anyone interested in web accessibility evaluate color combinations for compliance with the WCAG 2.2 and APCA standards.
+It helps designers, developers, and anyone interested in web accessibility to evaluate color combinations for compliance with WCAG 2.2 and APCA standards.

 ## Features